Foreign relations of India: South

 Historically, there have been close ties with India.
 Both countries signed a friendship treaty in 1949, where India would assist Bhutan in foreign relations.
 On 8 February 2007, the Indo-Bhutan Friendship Treaty was substantially revised under the Bhutanese King, Jigme Khesar Namgyel Wangchuck.
 Whereas in the Treaty of 1949 Article 2 read as "The Government of India undertakes to exercise no interference in the internal administration of Bhutan.
-On its part the Government of Bhutan agrees to be guided by the advice of the Government of India in regard to its external relations."
+On its part, the Government of Bhutan agrees to be guided by the advice of the Government of India regarding its external relations."

 In the revised treaty it now reads as, "In keeping with the abiding ties of close friendship and cooperation between Bhutan and India, the Government of the Kingdom of Bhutan and the Government of the Republic of India shall cooperate closely with each other on issues relating to their national interests.
 Neither government shall allow the use of its territory for activities harmful to the national security and interest of the other".
 The revised treaty also includes in it the preamble "Reaffirming their respect for each other's independence, sovereignty and territorial integrity", an element that was absent in the earlier version.
 The Indo-Bhutan Friendship Treaty of 2007 strengthens Bhutan's status as an independent and sovereign nation.

 India continues to be the largest trade and development partner of Bhutan.
 Planned development efforts in Bhutan began in the early 1960s.
 The First Five Year Plan (FYP) of Bhutan was launched in 1961.
 Since then, India has been extending financial assistance to Bhutan's FYPs.
 The 10th FYP ended in June 2013.
 India's overall assistance to the 10th FYP was a little over Rs.
 5000 crores, excluding grants for hydropower projects.
 India has committed Rs.
 4500 crores for Bhutan's 11th FYP along with Rs.
 500 crores as an Economic Stimulus Package.